The Real NHL Expansion Markets Are in Europe

 All of the options above are hockey towns, with current, successful hockey teams that have stood the test of time.
 Most of them have at least decent-sized arenas that would be enough to get the expansion started.
 Also important to note, the NHL has visited these cities and countries, making the league known to the hockey fans.
 While these may be the top contenders, there are many other cities in Europe that would get a look.

-Moscow, Russia should be considered as well.
-Russia has always been a hockey superpower, why not see what an NHL team in Russia would be like?
+Before Russia invaded Ukraine, Moscow, Russia, should have been considered as well.
+Russia has always been a hockey superpower, so why not see what an NHL team in Russia would be like?
 Think back to all of the Olympics, World Championships and tournaments between Russia and Canada or the United States, there’s no question of hockey fans in Russia.
 When Alex Ovechkin took the Stanley Cup to Moscow in 2018, he was met by thousands of fans.
 The biggest arena in Moscow is VTB Ice Palace, seating 12,100, although there is a proposal for a new 18,000-20,000 arena.

 Alexander Ovechkin Washington Capitals